When I was in school, I thought I knew what I wanted to be in life. I had a few options, with the little I had seen growing up:

 3. A doctor

-I pursued the first early on, got bored of the second and gave up option 3 in Junior College when I couldn’t prick my own finger for a blood sample.
+I pursued the first early on, found the second to be ‘unfeasible’ and gave up option 3 in junior college when I couldn’t prick my own finger in the lab for a blood sample.
 I had chosen science after high school, and later on graduated as a math major.
-I really liked math, wasn’t bad at it, but not really good either.
+I really liked math; I wasn’t bad at it, but not really good either.

-While the work I do now needs little of my math degree, it needs chunks of many other experiences that I have had in my life.
+While the work I do now isn’t heavily informed by my math degree, it benefits from the blend of experiences that I have had in my life.
 Math was probably not the best choice for me, but my love for learning kept me in touch with lot of other knowledge and opened me to a whole lot of other experiences.
 These (including the beauty of math!) are experiences I am grateful for and from which I draw in ways that I cannot clearly explain.

-Many students are preparing themselves for choices after their high school.
+Many students are preparing themselves for life after high school.
 Many parents have plans for their children.
 Looking back, I wonder if choices could have been simpler and easier after high school.
-I wonder if I could have had a test trial of the choices that I have before me.
+I wonder if I could have had a test trial of the choices that I had had before me.

 I now wonder if it is time to break the walls between these choices.
 In a world as complex as ours, what kind of lenses are being provided to young students to engage with the world?